-- 1. See Piping Details in this manual, Section G. In all diagrams, the space heating system is isolated from the boiler loop by the primary/secondary connection. - 2.
-Size the piping and components in the space heating system using recognized design methods.
+1. See Piping Details, Part 5, Section G. In most diagrams, the space heating system is isolated from the boiler loop by the primary/secondary connection.

+2. Size the piping and components in the space heating system using recognized design methods.